youwuyou/youwuyou.github.io/_projects/trip_camino.md

 ## how it started...

-The first time I heard about the [Camino de Santiago](https://www.wikiwand.com/en/Camino_de_Santiago) was in our religion course in high school, when I was 18 back in 2018.
-I cannot quite recall the exact contents how this pilgrimage way was brought up in class.
-But I became fairly interested in it.
+The first time I heard about the [Camino de Santiago](https://www.wikiwand.com/en/Camino_de_Santiago) was during a religion course in high school when I was 18, back in 2018.
+I can't quite recall the exact details of how this pilgrimage was introduced in class, but it piqued my interest significantly.

 Shortly before the summer holidays began, I impulsively decided to set on the trip.
 I wrote to the ["Pilgerstelle Bistum Limburg"](https://pilgern.bistumlimburg.de/beitrag/hier-pilgerausweis-beantragen/), bought a small but very compact [guidebook from KOMPASS](https://www.google.ch/books/edition/Kompass_Wanderf%C3%BChrer_Jakobsweg_Spanien/UmYuDwAAQBAJ?hl=de&gbpv=0) and received [the pilgrim's credential](https://oficinadelperegrino.com/en/pilgrimage/the-credencial/) shortly after.
 Got two weeks off under the allowances of the headmaster of our school.
 And here we go.

 ## preparation

-I decided to bring as little clothes as possible and as it was summertime, I was able to bring just couple of T-shirts and shorts and plus some underwears it did not add much to the weight.
-But I somehow decided to bring a bibel with me.
+I decided to bring as little clothes as possible and, as it was summertime, I was able to bring just a couple of T-shirts and shorts, and plus some underwear, it did not add much to the weight.
+But I somehow decided to bring a Bible with me.
 Not sure what 18-year-old me was thinking about at that moment, maybe I found it to be quite spiritual back then.
-This heavily increased the weight that I had to carry with me, but brought me some joy on the way when I got some chance to just sit and read on few pages.
+This heavily increased the weight that I had to carry with me, but brought me some joy on the way when I got the chance to just sit and read a few pages.
 I also brought a small sketchbook so I could draw some funny stuff when I got bored just walking.

-It was a careless decision throughout and it showed early enough that I should have brought a more professional hiking backpack that can help in reducing the weight on my shoulders alone by redistributing the weight a bit.
-The school backpack I used quickly broke away and I had to purchase a new one.
+It was a careless decision throughout, and it showed early enough that I should have brought a more professional hiking backpack that can help in reducing the weight on my shoulders alone by redistributing the weight a bit.
+The school backpack I used quickly broke away, and I had to purchase a new one.
 Same with the shoes.
 Looking back from the future perspective I have right now, I would suggest to younger me to bring a pair of sandals or crocs and just tie them on the backpack.
-This could come in handy to spots where you need to step through water, which didn't happen a lot on my way as it was almost always good weather in the summer 2018 when I walked.
+This could come in handy for spots where you need to step through water, which didn't happen a lot on my way as it was almost always good weather in the summer of 2018 when I walked.
 But I could imagine the same way being muddy and tricky to step on in a cold, rainy winter day.

 ## where did I sleep

-I did not consider much about accomendations before setting out, but it turned out I just pick the right time to walk, and the route I chose -- "Camino Francés" is probably the most organized route out of all possible pilgrimage ways, as it is very popular and attracts thousands of pilgrims every year.
-If one would like to walk on the same route but off-season in winter, you would probably want to make sure you can secure the next spot where you sleep at least a day prior to it.
+I didn't give much thought to accommodations before setting out, but it turned out I had chosen the right time to walk.
+The route I picked, "Camino Francés," is probably the most organized out of all the pilgrimage routes.
+It's very popular and attracts thousands of pilgrims every year.
+If someone were to walk the same route but off-season, in winter, they would probably want to ensure securing their next sleeping spot at least a day in advance.

-In summer 2018 when I walked, I did not make any reservations nor call any albergues (🇪🇸 pilgrimage hostel).
-I always just arrive in one of the available accomendations and it actually worked out pretty well.
-On average it costed me 8 - 15 € per night and some places even offered free stay + food but requested some donations.
+During the summer of 2018, when I embarked on my journey, I made no reservations nor did I call ahead to any albergues (🇪🇸 pilgrimage hostels).
+I always just arrived at one of the available accommodations, and it worked out surprisingly well.
+On average, it cost me between 8 to 15 euros per night, and some places even offered free stays and food, only requesting donations in return.

-There was also once when I spent a night under a tent a Spanish couple set up and another two nights I spent alone in the forests in my hammock.
-But those were rather exceptional cases.
+There was also a time when I spent a night under a tent set up by a Spanish couple, and another two nights alone in the forests in my hammock.
+But these were rather exceptional cases.

-## underway for a month
+## on the way for a month

-I did enjoyed hiking but have never done such a long-distance hike before.
-But I was somehow confident that my feet would be able to carry me over these 800 kilometers, considering the average distance one needs to make was barely around 24 km / day.
-I am a very slow in walking though and most of the time I was among one of the last ones who arrived in the albergue.
-There were also a few days where I had to walk with blisters on my feet, that was painful and slowed me down even more.
+I did enjoy hiking but had never undertaken such a long-distance hike before.
+However, I was somewhat confident that my feet could carry me over these 800 kilometers, considering the average distance one needs to cover was barely around 24 km per day.
+I am very slow in walking, though, and most of the time, I was among the last ones to arrive at the albergue.
+There were also a few days when I had to walk with blisters on my feet, which was painful and slowed me down even more.

-I thought at the beginning it would be a solo hike but it turned out that I met a lot of "camino friends" along the way, hiked with different people, listened to their stories and said "buen camino" and farewelled to a lot of people as well.
+Initially, I thought it would be a solo hike, but it turned out that I met a lot of "Camino friends" along the way.
+I hiked with different people, listened to their stories, and said "Buen Camino" while bidding farewell to many as well.

-Followings are some throughbacks on the trip that I made in 2018.
-I cannot find all the pictures and videos on the way, otherwise I would have put them all here.
+Following are some throwbacks to the trip that I made in 2018.
+I can't find all the pictures and videos from the journey.

 ### Day 1: Saint-Jean-Pied-de-Port → Orrison